sparkflows/sparkflows-docs/docs/machine-learning/model-save-load.rst

 Scikit-Learn Models
 --------------------

 Scikit-Learn models are persisted with pickle.
-Fire Insights has processors for saving and loading the pickle models.
+Fire Insights has processors for saving and loading the pickle files.

 More details of the pickle format is available here: